AbhiRam162105/NekoNotes_/README.md

 - **HTML and CSS**: Crafting the beautiful UI.
 - **TailwindCSS**: Adding a dash of style for that modern look.
 - **MongoDB**: For storing the data dynamically.
-- **Docker**:To create a container to maintain a constant environment on every system and
+- **Docker**:To create a container to maintain a constant environment on every system.

 ## Getting Started with Docker